MicrosoftDocs/architecture-center/docs/web-apps/guides/reliable-web-app/java/plan-implementation-content.md

 - *Anomaly detection.* It automatically detects performance anomalies.
 - *Troubleshooting.* It helps diagnose problems in the running app.
 - *Telemetry.* It collects information about how users are using the app and allows you to easily send custom events that you want to track in your app.
-- *Solving an on-premises visibility gap.* The on-premises solution didn't have an application performance monitoring solution.
+- *On-premises visibility gap.* The on-premises solution didn't have an application performance monitoring solution.
 Application Insights provides easy integration with the application platform and code.

 ### Cache